Environment Effects Statement

 Questions relating to the West Gate Tunnel Project,the EES documentation and the community information sessions should be directed to the Western Distributor Authority

 Questions relating to the EES process should be directed to the Impact Assessment Unit of the Department of Environment, Land, Water and Planning (DELWP) at firstname.lastname@example.org or by calling (03) 8392 5503.

 Questions relating to the EPA Works Approval application process should be directed to the Environment Protection Authority by calling 1300 372 842.

-Questions relating to the Inquiry and Advisory Committee (IAC) process, including questions about submissions and the IAC public information session, should be directed to the DELWP Customer Service Centre by calling 136 186.
+Questions relating to the Inquiry and Advisory Committee (IAC) process, including questions about the Minister’s assessment process, should be directed to the DELWP Customer Service Centre by calling 136 186.